connieyzhu/Q4Project-CookingFever/README.md

 ## Description

-In this game, the goal is to collect as many coins as possible from all the customers in the allocated amount of time.
-Make sure to complete as many orders as you can without sending away any customers!
-There is a three-second timer on the coffee machine, and a 5 second timer on the oven for the cakes.
+In this game, the goal is to collect as many coins as possible from all the customers.
+Make sure to complete as many orders as you can without sending away more than three customers, otherwise the game is over.
+There is a 5 second timer on the coffee machine, and a 5 second timer on the oven for the cakes.
 Drag the coffee, toppings, and cakes to complete the orders and don't forget to have fun!!!

 ## How to Play

+- Press "tutorial" to review instructions
-- Press ___ to start
+- Press "start" to begin
-- use mouse to drag the items
+- Use mouse to drag the items
-- there is a three-second timer for the coffee machine!
-- there is a 5 second bake time for the oven!
+- Start the coffee machine timer by clicking on the machine
+- Start the oven timer by dragging an unbaked cake to an open oven slot
-- Press ___ to restart
+- Exit out to restart

 ## CLASSES